An overview of two technical papers and guidance which explain certain legal implications in the event of a no-deal exit from the EU.

 European Economic Interest Groupings and European Public Limited-Liability Companies

 These entities will also no longer be able to be registered in the UK.
 UK members of European Economic Interest Groupings registered in another member state will no longer be able to participate in that grouping unless the contract under which they are formed allows them to do so.

-Any EEIG registered in the UK after 29 March 2019 will be automatically converted to a United Kingdom Economic Interest Grouping (UKEIG).
+Any EEIG registered in the UK after exit day will be automatically converted to a United Kingdom Economic Interest Grouping (UKEIG).